What To Do If Your Amazon Fire Tablet Won’t Turn On

 - Your shared folder should appear and can now be used as a destination to move files via ES File Explorer.

 If your Amazon Fire tablet won’t turn on, you now have several ways to fix it.
 Got any other resolutions to share?
-Tell us about them below if you do!
+Tell us about them below!

 We’ve got a lot of other resources for Amazon Fire tablet owners.